 If you live in Hickory, North Carolina, our team can help prepare your claim.
 A Social Security Disability lawyer here at Farmer & Morris Law, PLLC, can guide you through the claims process and help gather materials to prove the validity of your disability.
 If you already applied for SSD benefits but were denied, our team can also help you navigate the appeals process.

 In This Article

 There Are Two Types of SSD Benefits to Apply For

 According to the Social Security Administration (SSA), there are two types of SSD benefits programs:

 Social Security Disability Insurance (SSDI) Program

-Social Security Disability Insurance (SSDI) is funded by Social Security taxes, so this program pays benefits to people who have worked a certain amount of time recently, thus making them “insured” by their contributions to the program.
+Social Security Disability Insurance (SSDI) is funded by Social Security taxes, so this program pays benefits to people who have worked a certain amount of time relatively recently, thus making them “insured” by their contributions to the program.
 When an individual works a qualifying job in the United States, they earn work credits for this program.
 Self-employed workers pay into Social Security as a part of the income taxes, as well.

 - Meet the SSA’s disability criteria